Why Practice Mode was built for deeper, durable vocabulary

 4) Press Grade to get quick feedback.
 Use the chat sidebar (@define, @example, @synonym) when you need support, then return to your own words.

-The Psychology behind Write Mode
+The Psychology behind Practice Mode

 Craik & Tulving showed that how you process a word matters more than how many times you see it.
 Thinking about meaning (semantic encoding) outperforms thinking about sound (phonetic) or appearance (structural).